 Section 5.2 Responsible Official.
 The person or office at the lead agency in charge of SEPA compliance is called the responsible official.
-The Port's responsible official is the Director of Marine Terminals, Port of Seattle, P.O.
-Box 1209, Seattle, WA 98111 (206) 728-3374 for waterfront proposals and the Director of Facilities and Real Estate, Port of Seattle, P.O.
-Box 68727, Seattle, WA 98168 (206) 248-7462 for airport proposals.
+The Port's responsible official is the Director of Planning and Research, Port of Seattle, P. O. Box 1209, Seattle, WA 98111 (206) 382-3310.

-$\underline{\text{Section 5.3}}$ $\underline{\text{Delegation}}$.
+Section 5.3 Delegation.
 The responsible official may delegate his or her responsibilities orally or in writing to another Port official with the authority to carry them out.

-Section 5.4 SEPA Public Information.
+Section 5.4.
+SEPA Public Information.
 The office that routinely handles SEPA matters at the Port is:

-Environmental Planning Section Engineering Department P.O.
-Box 1209 Seattle, WA 98111 (206) 728-3190
+Planning and Research Department P. O. Box 1209 Seattle, WA 98111 (206) 382-3310

-This office will provide information about environmental documents, the identity of the responsible official for a specific proposal, the status of SEPA review for a proposal, or answer other questions about SEPA compliance.
-This office will also help direct those inquirers requiring further assistance to the appropriate individual/office.
+This office will provide information about environmental documents, who the responsible official is for a specific proposal, the status of SEPA review for a proposal, or other questions about SEPA compliance.
+If they do not know the answer, they can help direct you to the right person or office.
 There may be a charge for certain documents (WAC 197-11-914).

 Section 5.5 Other Agencies.
-Other agencies that have actions to take on a proposal are called agencies with jurisdiction Other agencies that know about certain environmental impacts are called agencies with environmental expertise.
+Other agencies that have actions to take on a proposal are called agencies with jurisdiction.
+Other agencies that know about certain environmental impacts are called agencies with environmental expertise.
 If the Port, as lead agency, asks these other agencies to help review a proposal's environmental impacts, those other agencies are required to help without charge and are called consulted agencies.
-The Port's Environmental Planning Section shall be responsible for coordinating and preparing environmental documents with these other agencies (also see Section 13 below).
+The Port's Planning and Research Department shall be responsible for coordinating and preparing environmental documents with these other agencies (also see Section 13 below).
 The Port may make interagency agreements on the preparation of environmental studies, whether or not there is a lead agency or a SEPA document involved.

-Section 5.6 Federal Coordination.
+Section 5.6 Federal coordination.
 Federal agencies are directed to cooperate with state and local agencies to the fullest extent possible to reduce duplication between the National Environmental Policy Act (NEPA) and state and local requirements.
 The responsible official shall make an effort to coordinate environmental review requirements with applicable federal agencies, including combining documents and holding joint scoping, public meetings and hearings, as directed and encouraged by this resolution and the federal provision for eliminating duplication (40 CFR 1506.2).